arthi2900/app1/docs/prd.md

 - Display message: 'Your exam has been submitted successfully.
 Results will be published by your teacher soon.'
 - Show submission details:\n  - Exam name
   - Subject
-  - Submission date and time\n  - Time taken
+  - Submission date and time
--'Back to My Exams' button\n
+  - Time taken\n-'Back to My Exams' button\n
 ### 9.5 Teacher Exam Management Interface

 #### 9.5.1 Teacher Dashboard - My Exams Section